seanj06/Burgers-R-Us-P5/TESTING.md

 | Quantity selector incrementing by 2 | On site development I noticed if a user clicked the increment button the quantity would increment by 2 instead of 1 | After reviewing the code I noticed that there were 2 external javascript files linked with the same function which was causing it to execute twice.
 To fix this bug I removed the duplicate javascript code.
 | Cart not emptying on checkout. | On development of the site I noticed after a user had checked out their cart was not emptying. | After reviewing my code I noticed that the cart delete functionality was outside the correct if/else block.
 After fixing this the cart emptied.

+### **Unsolved Bugs**

+#### **Checkout 500 error**

+On testing the code I realised that if a user enters whitespace into one of the fields on the checkout form, the form submits and the site throws a 500 server error other than the form being handled on the page and giving the user an invalid form error.

+After some research I noticed that this is a tricky error to fix as the form is linked to stripe and the stripe webhooks.
+I also noticed that this same error is present on the boutique ado walkthrough project so it is currently beyond my skillset to try and fix this error correctly.
+I also concluded that the chances of a user entering whitespace into a checkout form are near to zero so this issue should virtually never arise.